 There are plenty of activities you can do throughout the month (which I’ll cover in the next section), but if you’re looking for special events on select days, get ready with your calendar.

-This is a fairly new event, just launched two years ago.
+This is a fairly new event, just launched a few years ago.
 While it’s not in NYC proper, if you’re up for a little drive, this immersive light show is perfect for families, Instagrammers, and anyone looking for some holiday magic.

 Rather than showcasing decorated houses, the walk-through experience is full of colorful sculptures inspired by nature, art, history, and fantasy.
 There are food trucks, a gift shop, a pop-up gallery, and more.